 People Love Drama

-As with all sports, there are other small reasons aside from the main ones that attract more and more people to watch it every year.
-One of these for NASCAR is the drama off the track.
+As with all sports, there are other small reasons aside from the main ones I listed above that attract people to watch NASCAR every year.
+One of these is the drama off the track.
 Teams and drivers often end up in feuds and arguments over what happened in the race, and the media can take hold of it and blow it up into a major story.

 People love drama, and so fans get excited to see things boiling over on the sidelines.
 In the past there have been fist fights and shouting matches, and that has become part of the sport.
 It is all down to a shared passion for winning that everyone involved in NASCAR has.
 This makes it a magnet for fights and fallouts, and some people love to keep up with the racing gossip.